libktx/ktx/assets-async/README.md

 the asset is fully loaded.
 Resumes the coroutine and returns the asset once it is loaded.
 - `loadAsync: Deferred<T>` - schedules asset for asynchronous loading.
 Returns a `Deferred` reference to the asset which will be completed after the loading is finished.
 - `loadSync: T` - blocks the current thread until the selected asset is loaded.
-Use only for crucial assets that need to be loaded synchronously (e.g. loading screen assets).
+Use _only outside of coroutines_ for crucial assets that need to be loaded synchronously (e.g. loading screen assets).
 - `unload: Boolean` _(suspending)_ - unloads the selected asset.
 If the asset is no longer referenced, it will be removed from the storage and disposed of.
 Suspends the coroutine until the asset is unloaded.
 Returns `true` is the selected asset was present in storage or `false` if the asset was absent.